Stono/testyomesh/README.md

 ### But wait, there's more!

 I've hit many-a-bugs causing by rolling deployments, for example when you update your control-plane, and then rolling restart an app, so you have varying proxy versions.
-As a result, `testyomesh` also periodically (between 5 and 10 mins) rolling restarts all the services to create some churn.
+As a result, `testyomesh` has an operator which periodically (between 5 and 10 mins) rolling restarts all the services to create some churn.

 ## How do I know somethings broken?